rmholmes/rmholmes.github.io/_pages/talks.md

 ### 2022

+* Challenges in modelling ocean circulation and climate into the future, one hour research seminar to Marine Science Masters students as part of MARS5009; Sydney Institute for Marine Science (SIMS).

 * Adiabatic and diabatic signatures of ocean temperature variability. **AGU Ocean Sciences Meeting Conference talk**, March 2022.
 [Youtube video of talk](https://youtu.be/1hTRfS3rw-E)